tuf-aryan/CODECUPID/README.md

 - userAuth middlware
 - Set the expire of JWT and cookies for 7 days
 - create userSchema method to get jwt token and compare password

+# Today I learn

+- Do logical sepration of api using expressRouter